-Arizona Man Paul Menchaca Accused Of Faking Down Syndrome So Female Caretakers Would Bathe, Diaper Him
+Arizona Man Paul Menchaca Accused Of Faking Down Syndrome So That Female Caretakers Would Bathe, Diaper Him

 Menchaca arranged for one woman to assist him, and she reportedly gave him baths and placed him in a diaper on 30 different occasions throughout the summer, police said.
 On five different occasions, Menchaca told the caregiver that his genitals were not cleaned well enough.
 The first victim then left and was replaced by two different caregivers, both of whom worked closely with the first victim.

-The second two caregivers came to suspect that the man was not disabled and noticed that he became sexually aroused when they were bathing him, KTNV reported.
+The second pair of caregivers came to suspect that the man was not disabled and noticed that he became sexually aroused when they were bathing him, KTNV reported.

 According to a report from AZFamily, Menchaca also used the fictional woman “Amy” to issue some strange requests of the caregivers.